Cold weather has a significant impact on the number of cases of flu, which is why you get many more cases throughout the winter months.

 Flu symptoms hit you suddenly and sometimes severely.
 They usually include fever, chills, headaches and aching muscles, and you can often get a cough and sore throat at the same time.
 Flu is caused by viruses and not bacteria, so antibiotics won't treat it.

 The best prevention against flu is the flu vaccine.
-Over time flu viruses are able to mutate so a new vaccine is produced every year based on the strains of virus expected to be circulating.
-NHS Choices advises that you ask your GP about having a free flu vaccination if:
+Over time flu viruses can mutate so a new vaccine is produced every year based on the strains of virus expected to be circulating.
+The NHS advises that you ask your GP about having a free flu vaccination if:

 - you're 65 or over